6 Ways to Work Movement Into Labor Day Festivities

-Before firing up the grill for Labor Day, don’t forget to fire up your body with a long weekend workout.
-Even if you’re traveling or spending the day with friends and family, there are plenty of fun ideas for incorporating fitness into the weekend without hitting the gym.
+Before firing up the grill for the Fourth, don’t forget to fire up your body with an Independence Day workout.
+Even if you’re traveling or spending the day with friends and family, there are plenty of fun ideas for incorporating fitness into the holiday without hitting the gym.

 1. Fitness apps